The state agency for road construction and transport (LBV.SH) and the Insitute for Vocational Training (SHIBB) belong to the portfolio as well.

-The Ministry of Economic Affairs, Transport, Employment, Technology and Tourism of Land Schleswig-Holstein is responsible for the following matters and focal areas of activity:
+The Ministry is responsible for the following matters and key working areas:

-The main focus in the field of economic policy is to make Schleswig-Holstein even more appealing to medium-sized companies.
-This involves cutting red tape, supporting companies in research, development and digitalization, and launching a new settlement strategy geared to strengthen Schleswig-Holstein as a business location.
+Making Schleswig-Holstein even more appealing to medium-sized companies is the focus on the field of economic policy.
+It involves cutting red tape, supporting companies in research and development or in the digitalization of workflows as well as launching a new settlement strategy geared to strengthen Schleswig-Holstein as a business location.

-Various funding programs designed to assist companies wishing to settle, expand, develop or internationalize are available to implement such a proactive economic policy approach.
-Moreover, established companies are offered a wide range of loans, guarantees and equity participation, while newly set-up businesses and start-ups have access to a different set of funding options.
+In addition, various funding programs are available that are designed to assist companies that wish to settle, expand, develop or internationalize.
+Moreover, established companies are offered a wide range of loans, guarantees and equity participation, while start-ups have access to a different and more fitting set of funding options.

-Transport policy is accorded top priority on the agenda.
-On the one hand, this means rehabilitating transportation infrastructure like state roads, for example.
-On the other hand, it involves buildout projects, such as the extension of the A20 motorway from Bad Segeberg to Lower Saxony including a new tunnel under the River Elbe near Glückstadt, the Fehmarn Belt fixed link with its rail and road hinterland connections as well as the six-lane expansion of the A7 motorway with a replacement of the Rade high bridge across Kiel Canal.
+One aspect of our transport policy is focused on rehabilitating transport infrastructure, such as state roads.
+Another aspect involves large construction projects, such as the extension of the A20 motorway from Bad Segeberg to Lower Saxony, the Fehmarn Belt fixed link with its hinterland infrastructure, as well as the six-lane expansion of the A7 motorway, which includes the replacement of the Rade high bridge across the Kiel Canal.

-Advancing public transport and developing new mobility concepts to make future mobility sustainable, for example by supporting innovative drive systems for trucks or locomotives, are also part and parcel of transportation policy in Schleswig-Holstein.
+Advancing public transport and developing new mobility concepts are also part of the transport policy in Schleswig-Holstein.
+The aim is to make future mobility sustainable, for example by using innovative drive systems for trucks or locomotives.

-The proactive employment policy pursued in Schleswig-Holstein comprises various European support programs of the European Social Fund (ESF), the initiative “Zukunft im Norden” (“Future in the North”); and the promotion of advanced training and other measures taken to integrate refugees into the German job market.
-Special attention is paid to ensure a successful transition from school to work so that young people are offered a good start into their professional life and youth unemployment is reduced even further at the same time.
+The proactive employment policy pursued in Schleswig-Holstein consists of various support programs of the European Social Fund (ESF), the "Fachkräfteinitiative Schleswig-Holstein" ("Initiative for Skilled Workers") and the promotion of several measures taken to integrate refugees into the German job market.
+Special attention is paid to the successful transition from school to work in order to offer young people a smooth start into their professional life.

-Encouraging the transfer of know-how and technology from Schleswig-Holstein’s universities and non-university research institutions to industry and commerce takes center stage in our technology policy because innovation is the basis for ensuring that Schleswig-Holstein remains competitive well into the future.
-The advancing digitalization of business and society in general offers a special opportunity in this context.
-A prerequisite for this is the extension of Schleswig-Holstein’s digital infrastructure through fiber optic technology all across the country.
+Encouraging the transfer of knowledge and technology from Schleswig-Holstein’s universities and non-university research institutions to the industry takes center stage in our technology policy.
+Innovation is the basis for ensuring that Schleswig-Holstein remains competitive in the future.
+The advancing digitalization of businesses and society in general offers a special opportunity in this context.
+A prerequisite is the extension of Schleswig-Holstein’s digital infrastructure through fiber optic technology across the country.

-Due to its position between two seas and many attractive destinations on the North Sea and the Baltic, tourism is a key sector in Schleswig-Holstein.
-To make sure this does not change, tourist establishments are supported in their efforts to settle, expand or modernize their businesses and municipalities are assisted in refurbishing their tourist infrastructure.
-And so, many promenades, piers, docks, thermal baths or bike paths have been renovated and upgraded over the past few years in order to ensure that Schleswig-Holstein in future will also be able to welcome very many visitors to “Germany’s true North”.
+Due to its location between two seas, and the many attractive destinations around the North and the Baltic Sea, tourism is a key sector in Schleswig-Holstein.
+Therefore tourist establishments are supported in their efforts to settle, expand, or modernize their businesses.
+Municipalities are assisted in refurbishing their touristic infrastructure.
+During recent years many promenades, piers, docks, thermal baths, and bike paths have been renovated and upgraded to ensure that Schleswig-Holstein may welcome many visitors to “Germany’s true North” in the future.